straizer/Study/4 semestr/Grafika komputerowa i komunikacja człowiek-komputer/GKiKCK_LAB02/freeglut/freeglut/Readme.txt

 Static Linking

-To statically link the freeglut library into your application, it’s necessary to define “FREEGLUT_STATIC” when compiling the object files.
-It’s also necessary to link the static version of the freeglut library, along with the GDI and Windows multimedia libraries which freeglut depends upon:
+To statically link the freeglut library into your application, itï¿½s necessary to define ï¿½FREEGLUT_STATICï¿½ when compiling the object files.
+Itï¿½s also necessary to link the static version of the freeglut library, along with the GDI and Windows multimedia libraries which freeglut depends upon:

   gcc -c -o test.o test.c -D FREEGLUT_STATIC -I"C:\Program Files\Common Files\MinGW\freeglut\include"
   gcc -o test.exe test.o -L"C:\Program Files\Common Files\MinGW\freeglut\lib" -lfreeglut_static -lopengl32 -lwinmm -lgdi32 -Wl,--subsystem,windows

-The “-Wl,--subsystem,windows” is needed in each case so that the application builds as a Windows GUI application rather than a console application.
-If you are using GLU functions you should also include “-lglu32” on the command line.
+The ï¿½-Wl,--subsystem,windowsï¿½ is needed in each case so that the application builds as a Windows GUI application rather than a console application.
+If you are using GLU functions you should also include ï¿½-lglu32ï¿½ on the command line.

-When statically linking a 64 bit build, you should change the library path as detailed under the “Compiling 64 bit Applications” section.
+When statically linking a 64 bit build, you should change the library path as detailed under the ï¿½Compiling 64 bit Applicationsï¿½ section.

 Full Tutorial